• Skip to main content

 Can I complete court assigned community service hours?

-The Food Bank accepts court mandated service hours, but ONLY misdemeanor offenses will be considered eligible, and additional documentation must be provided.
+Our organization only accepts non-violent misdemeanors.
+Automatic denials include but are not limited to violence, sexual offenses, and theft.
 The Food Bank will verify the information while your application is being considered.
 Failure to provide any of the required information will result in immediate disqualification of your volunteer application.

 What should I bring to my volunteer shift?